 Danielle Russo is a choreographer and performer based in New York City.
 Her choreography has been presented nationally at the American Dance Festival, Detroit Institute of Arts, Governors Island, Jacob's Pillow, and The Yard; and internationally in Austria, Belgium, Canada, France, Mexico, Panama, South Korea, Spain, and Sweden.

-As a choreographer, Russo is often commissioned to create on and off of the stage.
+As a choreographer, Russo is often commissioned for the stage, as well as for both public and private installations.
 However, her independent work concentrates in performance for unconventional formats and environments.
-This ranges to include immersive, installation, and site-specific models of engaging new audiences in architectural, historical, and politically charged spaces, frequently in the public realm.
+This includes immersive, installation, and site-specific models of engaging new audiences in architectural, historical, and politically charged spaces, frequently in the public realm.

-She has been awarded artist residencies at Jonah Bokaer Arts Foundation, Nadine Laboratory for the Contemporary Arts (Brussels, Belgium), Performing Arts Forum (St. Erme, France), Independent Artists Initiative WUK (Vienna, Austria), Mana Contemporary, SILO, and Springboard Danse Montréal (Canada).
-In 2015 – 2016, she was selected as a LEIMAY Fellow and cultivated work at its affiliate space, CAVE.
-She is a grant recipient of the Brooklyn Arts Council and the Foundation for Contemporary Arts.
+She has been awarded fellowships and residencies with C.N.N. - Ballet de Lorraine (France), Danscentrum Jette (Belgium), Independent Arts Initiative WUK (Austria), Jonah Bokaer Arts Foundation, LEIMAY, Mana Contemporary, Nadine Laboratory for the Contemporary Arts (Belgium), Performing Arts Forum (France), and Springboard Danse Montréal (Canada), among others.
+She is a grant recipient of the New York City Department of Cultural Affairs through the Brooklyn Arts Council and the Foundation for Contemporary Arts.

-Internationally, Russo has been presented by the Anita Villalaz Teatro Nacional (Panama City, Panama), CGC skyltfönster (Karlstad, Sweden), C.N.N. - Ballet de Lorraine (Nancy, France), Danscentrum Jette (Brussels, Belgium), Stockholm Kulturhuset (Stockholm, Sweden), Performática (Puebla, Mexico), Quartier des Spectacles (Montréal, Canada), Scotiabank Dance Centre (Vancouver, Canada), Studio 516 (Seoul, South Korea), Usine C (Montréal, Canada), and Werkstatten und Kulturhaus Im_flieger (Vienna, Austria).
+Internationally, she has been curated and presented by the Anita Villalaz Teatro Nacional (Panama City, Panama), CGC skyltfönster (Karlstad, Sweden), C.N.N. - Ballet de Lorraine (Nancy, France), Danscentrum Jette PLATFORM (Brussels, Belgium), El Graner (Barcelona, Spain), Stockholm Kulturhuset (Stockholm, Sweden), Performática (Puebla, Mexico), Quartier des Spectacles (Montréal, Canada), Scotiabank Dance Centre (Vancouver, Canada), Studio 516 (Seoul, South Korea), Usine C (Montréal, Canada), and Werkstatten und Kulturhaus Im_flieger (Vienna, Austria).

-Previous national engagements include the American Dance Festival (Durham, NC), Jacob’s Pillow Dance Festival (Becket, MA), Los Angeles Design Festival, The Forge (Los Angeles, CA), Parish (Los Angeles, CA), and The Yard (Chilmark, MA).
+Previous national engagements include the American Dance Festival (Durham, NC), Detroit Institute of Arts, Jacob’s Pillow Dance Festival (Becket, MA), Los Angeles Design Festival, The Forge (Los Angeles, CA), PARISH (Los Angeles, CA), and The Yard (Chilmark, MA).
 In 2012, Russo was a grant recipient of the Foundation for Contemporary Arts to present at the 80th Anniversary Season of Jacob's Pillow and selected to represent the United States alongside John Jasperse at the inaugural PRISMA Festival de Danza Contemporánea in Panama.
-Also in 2012, she was selected as one of five international emerging choreographers for the Springboard Danse Montréal Professional Project, creating two new large-scale site-specific performances during its three-week engagement.
+Also in 2012, she was selected as one of five international emerging choreographers for the Springboard Danse Montréal Professional Project, creating two new large-scale site-specific performances during its three-week engagement at the prestigious Place des Arts.
 In 2013, she was invited to present her multimedia solo work with artist Jin-Wen Yu at the World Dance Alliance Assembly in Canada.
-In 2015, she was invited as a featured speaker for the Emerging Artist panel at the Dance/NYC Symposium.
 In 2016, her commission for the Los Angeles-based No)one.
-Art House caught the attention of Solange Knowles who prompted a reprisal of the evening-length production with her affiliate arts organization, Saint Heron.
+Art House caught the attention of Solange Knowles and prompted a reprisal of the evening-length production with her affiliate arts organization, Saint Heron.

-As an educator, Russo is a faculty member at New York University’s Tisch School of the Arts where she teaches dance history, dance politics/theory, and choreography for site-specific to immersive dance theater.
+As an educator, Russo is a faculty member at New York University’s Tisch School of the Arts.
+There, she teaches a range of lecture and studio-based courses in the Open Arts Division for both undergraduate and graduate students.
+Her courseload includes dance history, dance politics and theory, choreography, and choreography for site-specific to immersive dance theater.
 Previously, she served on the faculty at Hollins University and the American College Dance Association, as well as guest faculty at the University of Wisconsin–Madison.
 Additional university commissions include Florida State College at Jacksonville, Marymount Manhattan College m(mix), Mercyhurst University, Middlebury College, and Universidad de las Américas in Mexico.
-She has taught in worldwide festivals including the Barcelona International Dance Exchange (BIDE), Abundance International Dance Festival (Sweden), and PRISMA–Festival de Danza Contemporánea (Panama).
+She has taught numerous workshops at international institutions and festivals across Europe, Scandinavia, and North and Central Americas.

 American Guild of Musical Arts • Society of Dance History Scholars • American Dance Guild • World Dance Alliance - Americas • Fractured Atlas